 Bee desires a world where animals are respected as much as human lives are- free from exploitation, suffering, and unnecessary death.

-Bee-Elle achieved the Top 10 Award in the Animal and Wildlife Category of the 2019 Photographer of the Year award by the Australian Photography Magazine.
+Bee-Elle won The Mono Awards 2020 - Animal category; and the Top 10 Award in the Animal and Wildlife Category of the 2019 Photographer of the Year award by the Australian Photography Magazine.

 MA.
 International Development

 Read more about Bee's journey and her perspective on wildlife photography for conservation advocacy in her post here on Conjour.